 With regard to multi-failure probabilistic design and assessment considering multi-source uncertainties, it is desirable to develop unified probabilistic frameworks.
-Data-driven surrogate models can be valuable alternatives to direct MC simulation which do avoid a large number of FEA simulations thus improving computational efficiency with an acceptable accuracy.
+Data-driven surrogate models can be valuable alternatives to direct MC simulation which avoid a large number of FEA simulations thus improving computational efficiency with an acceptable accuracy.
 For this purpose, classical surrogate models such as response surface model (RSM), artificial neural network (ANN), support vector regression (SVR) and Kriging surrogate (KS) can be incorporated into the unified probabilistic frameworks [65-67].
 In addition, advanced variance-reduction techniques, e.g., IS and ARBIS, are powerful and computationally efficient methods for propagating uncertainties.
 Moreover, data-driven machine learning (ML) techniques have gained great popularity in various areas of science, primarily owing to their flexibility, computational efficiency and capability to uncover complex nonlinear relationships.
 Accordingly, it is anticipated that surrogate modelling, advanced variance-reduction techniques and ML methodologies as well as their combination will be further adopted in the field of probabilistic structural integrity and life prediction of nuclear components.

 It is hoped that a ten-year follow-up to this review will see more detailed publications on nuclear structural integrity assessments dealing with novel, simple yet accurate unified probabilistic frameworks and data-driven approaches applied to new materials, i.e., high-entropy alloys (HEAs) [68] and Ni-base superalloys [69], considering SA.
+The immediate objective must be to gain acceptance of probabilistic techniques within structural design codes; the methodologies are now sufficiently mature for this to be done.

 Acknowledgement